Đề ôn thi Đề thi vào lớp 10 Tây Ninh môn Tiếng Anh - Mã đề TNI-85

 3. It was such a shoddy job that I had to request a full refund.

-4. It was such shoddy that I had to request a full refund.
+4. It was so a shoddy job that I had to request a full refund.

 Choose the option that best fits each numbered blank in the following text.